Basketball at the 1988 Summer Olympics – Men's tournament

 The men's tournament in basketball at the 1988 Summer Olympics in Seoul began on 17 September and ended on 30 September.

-The Soviet Union won their second gold medal, defeating Yugoslavia 76–63 in the gold medal match.
+The Soviet Union won its second gold medal, defeating Yugoslavia 76–63 in the gold medal match.

 This was the last Olympic basketball tournament where NBA players were not allowed to participate; FIBA instituted a rule change in 1989 that lifted that restriction, leading to the dominance of 1992's Dream Team.

 Competition schedule

 Qualification

 A NOC could enter one men's team with 12 players.
 Automatic qualifications were granted to the host country and the winners from the previous edition.
 The remaining teams were decided by the continental championships in Asia, Oceania, Africa and Americas and European qualifying tournament.
 Champions of Asia and Oceania, top two teams from Africa and top three from Americas earned direct qualification.
 Last three berths are allocated from European qualifying tournament, held in Netherlands.